atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 fl; 40 .
 i' '
 ;
-j'lj “thought they might divert us slime
+j'lj thought they might divert us slime
 LI ‘‘ times : I am shre I have heard you
 SI /
 I Say that there is nothing more agree ■
 ‘‘ to you than to laugh at people : and
 ■tj
-j “I imagine the Selbys would furnish
+j I imagine the Selbys would furnish
 I ‘‘ matter enough for ridicule."
 ■H w O
 H ^
 ''
 II
 '1 ► ■
-; | “I dare lay they would, " cried Mils f
+; | I dare lay they would, " cried Mils f
-[j Lumley : “I wish my Lady would con ’ I “lent; to receive them, once at least, !| ‘‘ that we might see what shrt of figures '
+[j Lumley : I wish my Lady would con ’ I lent; to receive them, once at least, !| ‘‘ that we might see what shrt of figures '
 I
 If they are, " -
 f'
 j I should be vastly glad to see them,
-II Said miss Harriot; “as there are no
+II Said miss Harriot; as there are no
 i. • ^ ^ ^ '
-i “other families near us, they will be
+i other families near us, they will be
 1 ’ * ' ■ *
-ij “better than no body."
+ij better than no body."
 4 Sf it.,
 1 ■
 b
-C “I don’t think sh, " replied her Lady
+C I don’t think sh, " replied her Lady
-I ship; “I think bad company much worse than none at all."
+I ship; I think bad company much worse than none at all."
 II ' N
-I. “But
+I. But
 i
 I :
 I :